M3G4THEKING/RealAndroidBot/README.md

 2. Install [C++ Build Tools](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=BuildTools&rel=16)

 ## Setting up the project
 1. (Windows Only) Start --> Windows Powershell (expand the folder) --> Right click, run as Administrator.
-Type `cd c:\`
+Type cd c:\
-   - 1.1 (Ubuntu/Linux) Open terminal and type: `cd ~/`
+   - 1.1 (Ubuntu/Linux) Open terminal and type: cd ~/
-2. (Windows Only) Type `python3` in Powershell, this will bring up Window store and will install Python 3 to your system
+2. (Windows Only) Type python3 in Powershell, this will bring up Window store and will install Python 3 to your system
-3. (Windows Only) `Set-ExecutionPolicy RemoteSigned` Enter Y to allow execution of scripts
+3. (Windows Only) Set-ExecutionPolicy RemoteSigned Enter Y to allow execution of scripts
 4. (Mac and Linux) Install Python 3.7 or later (https://www.python.org/downloads/)
-5. Still at your terminal or PowerShell, type `git clone --recursive https://github.com/MerlionRock/RealAndroidBot.git`
+5. Still at your terminal or PowerShell, type git clone --recursive https://github.com/MerlionRock/RealAndroidBot.git
-6. Follow by `python3 -m venv RealAndroidBot`
+6. Follow by python3 -m venv RealAndroidBot
-7. Follow by (Mac and Linux) `source RealAndroidBot/bin/activate` (Windows) `RealAndroidBot\Scripts\activate`
+7. Follow by (Mac and Linux) source RealAndroidBot/bin/activate (Windows) RealAndroidBot\Scripts\activate
-8. Follow by `cd RealAndroidBot`
+8. Follow by cd RealAndroidBot
 9. Copy config.example.yaml to rab/config.yaml and configure it by using either notepad or notepad++.
-10. Back to Terminal or PowerShell, type `pip install -r requirements.txt`
+10. Back to Terminal or PowerShell, type pip install -r requirements.txt
-11. Follow by `cd rab`
+11. Follow by cd rab
 12. Setup your phone according to app requirements as instructed above and run all required apps on phone
 13. Make sure your Pokemon Go is at map page and **zoomed out to the max**.
-14. Make sure your device are connected to your machine, run this command first in Terminal or PowerShell `python -m uiautomator2 init`
+14. Make sure your device are connected to your machine, run this command first in Terminal or PowerShell 14.1 python -m uiautomator2 init
-   `python run.py`
+14.2 python run.py
 15. Allow installation of automator on your Phone
 16. To run multiple devices, first run adb devices to get all your device ID connected to your computer
-17. Then run each command on their own terminal/shell console `python run.py --device-id YOUR_DEVICE_ID`
+17. Then run each command on their own terminal/shell console 17.1 python run.py --device-id YOUR_DEVICE_ID
-18. To use a different config file (good for multiple devices setup) run `python run.py --device-id YOUR_DEVICE_ID --config-filename YOUR_CONFIG_FILE_NAME`
+18. To use a different config file (good for multiple devices setup) run 18.1 python run.py --device-id YOUR_DEVICE_ID --config-filename YOUR_CONFIG_FILE_NAME
 19. Ctrl + C to terminate the program (you might have to do it more than once)
 20. Whenever you want to run the scripts again, remember to run Step 7 first follow by (mac/linux) `cd RealAndroidBot/rab` or (Windows) `cd RealAndroidBot\rab`
 21. To update your files from github repo, type `git pull`